What is Rumba?

 Now Try Some American Social Rumba for Yourself!

-Start with the basic step with this easy online dance lesson.
+Start with the basic steps with this easy online dance lesson.

-Once you have some of the basics of your rumba feeling comfortable follow along with this video below in order to thread some of the basic rumba step patterns together.
+Once you have some of the basics of your rumba feeling comfortable follow along with this video below to thread some of the basic rumba step patterns together.